 How to Apply to the University

-- Check your graduate program status to determine if your program of interest is currently accepting applications.
+- Check your graduate program status at Application Dates & Deadlines to determine if your program of interest is currently accepting applications.

 - Complete the CSU university application at Cal State Apply.
 Have important documents (grades, transcripts, test scores) handy when completing the application.

-- Submit official college transcripts to the Office of Admissions and Records for all of the following:
+- Submit official college transcripts to the Office of the Registrar for all of the following: